-If Mr. Russell's employment is terminated (i) by us without cause or (ii) by Mr. Russell for good reason or (iii) due to a change in control or (iv) as a result of disability, Mr. Russell would be entitled to receive:
+If Mr. Russell's employment is terminated (i) by the Company without cause or (ii) by Mr. Russell for good reason or (iii) as a result of disability, Mr. Russell would be entitled to receive:

-• two times his annual base salary, payable in 24 equal monthly installments \$ 550,000 • his annual incentive bonus, payable within 60 days of termination \$ Total cash compensation upon termination \$ 550,000
+• two times his annual base salary, payable in 24 equal monthly installments \$ 550,000 his annual incentive bonus, payable within 60 days of termination \$ - Total cash compensation upon termination \$ 550,000 four times his annual base salary, payable in 48 equal monthly installments his annual incentive bonus, then in effect, payable within 60 days of termination \$ \$ 1,100,000 Total cash compensation upon change of control \$ 1,100,000